YahooArchive/mojito-shaker/docs/shaker_examples.rst

 To better understand how Shaker works, we are going to create simple application from scratch, which will cover the basic features and some advanced configuration as well.

+Moreover you can check a really simple app to teach you how to install shaker: https://github.com/dferreiroval/mojito-shaker-demos

 Application overview
 #####################